Chevrolet Camaro (first generation): 1969

 The 1969 Camaro carried over the previous year's drivetrain and major mechanical components, but all-new sheet metal, except the hood, trunk lid, and roof, gave the car a new look.
 The grille was redesigned with sharper V and deeply inset headlights.
 New door skins, rear quarter panels, and rear valance panel made the car look lower and wider.
 This styling would only serve for the 1969 model year.

 To increase competitiveness in the SCCA Trans-Am racing series, optional four-wheel disc brakes with four-piston calipers were made available during the year, under RPO JL8, for US$500.30.
 This system used components from the Corvette and made for a significant improvement in the braking capability and was a key to winning the Trans-Am championship.
 The option was expensive and only 206 units were produced.

 The Rally Sport (RS) option, RPO Z22, included a unique black-painted grille with concealed headlights and headlight washers, fender striping (except when sport striping or Z/28 Special Performance Package is specified), simulated rear fender louvers, front and rear wheel opening moldings, black body sill, RS emblems on grille, steering wheel and rear panel, Rally Sport front fender nameplates, bright accented taillights, back-up lights below rear bumper; hardtops got bright roof drip moldings.
 The RS option cost $131.65, with 37,773 orders filled.

 Z/28 sales soared from 7,200 to over 20,000, available with the same 302 cuin small block producing 290 hp at 5800 rpm and 290 lbft of torque at 4200 rpm.
-It was backed by Muncie manual four-speed transission with a new-for-69 standard Hurst shifter and connected to a 12-bolt rear axle with standard 3.73 gears.
+It was backed by Muncie manual four-speed transmission with a new-for-69 standard Hurst shifter and connected to a 12-bolt rear axle with standard 3.73 gears.
 The 302 featured 11:1 compression, forged pistons, forged steel crankshaft and connecting rods, solid lifters, and Holley carburetor on a dual-plane intake manifold.
 A dual four-barrel crossram intake manifold was available as a dealer-installed option.